HDFGroup/hdf5-json/CONTRIBUTING.rst

 ---------------------

 A patch will only be considered for merging into the upstream codebase after you have signed the `contributor agreement`_.
-Send an email to info@hdfgroup.org requesting a copy of the aggreement.
+Send an email to info@hdfgroup.org requesting a copy of the agreement.